renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: black_color color

     When rendering an image-based font, black will be mapped to this color.
-This has no effect for truetype fonts.
+This has no effect for TrueType fonts.

 .. style-property:: bold boolean

     If True, render the font in a bold style.
-For a truetype font, this usually involves synthetically increasing the font weight.
+For a TrueType font, this usually involves synthetically increasing the font weight.
 It can also cause the font to be remapped, using :var:`config.font_replacement_map`.